-- Most eSIM cards do not offer mobile calls, only data.
+- Most eSIM cards do not offer voice calls, only data.
 You can use apps like WhatsApp or Skype instead.

-- eSIMs can only be installed once, so if you’re experiencing problems with your eSIM card do not remove it from your mobile and contact your eSIM provider instead.
+- eSIMs can only be installed once, so if encounter any problems don’t delete it from your cellphone, instead contact your eSIM provider.

 - Some eSIMs set up automatic APNs.

-- You can add several data plans on your iPhone, although it is only possible to use one at a time.
+- You can add several data plans on your cellphone, although it is only possible to use one at a time.

-- With your dual SIM iPhone, you can keep your local SIM when you travel to Europe.
+- With your dual SIM iPhone, you can keep your domestic SIM when you travel to Europe.

 eSIM coverage for travel to Japan

-It is very important that you take into account the coverage of your eSIM, as cheap eSIMs often have poor coverage.
-Therefore, the eSIM cards that will offer you the best network coverage on your trip to Switzerland are those that have the most roaming agreements with the main operators such as Salt, Sunrise or Swisscom.
-We show you the following coverage maps of the main operators.
+It is very important that you keep in mind your eSIMs coverage, as cheap eSIMs often have poor coverage.
+Therefore, the eSIM cards that will offer you the best network coverage on your trip to Japan are those that have the most roaming agreements with the main operators such as NTT-Docomo, Softbank, and AU.
+See the following coverage maps for the main network operators.

 NTT-Docomo 3G coverage map in Japan

 Are you planning to study or live in Japan for a long time?
 Then maybe you are looking for a local eSIM Card to use for more than three months.
 If this is your case, we are going to explain to you how cellular providers work and how you can get an eSIM card from them.
 Keep in mind that these eSIM carriers have eSIMs only for residents and not for travelers, although there are exceptions.

 AU’s eSIM is compatible with all the iPhone, Google Pixel, Xiaomi, and Samsung models that support eSIM, like iPhone SE, iPhone 14, and Google Pixel 7 Pro.